Today, we’re going to talk about how to find houses to flip.

 First, an expired listing has usually expired for a reason.
-There may be incredibly costly repairs or the seller might just want too much for the property.
+There may be incredibly costly repairs, or the seller might want too much for the property.
 All you know is that another agent already tried to list the property on the MLS and failed.

-Second, a listing expiring doesn’t necessarily mean the contract has expired yet.
-So, you may be on hold waiting for the listing to actually be available.
+Second, a listing expiring doesn’t necessarily mean the contract has expired.
+So, you may be on hold, waiting for the listing to be available.

-When used properly, it’s still a solid tactic.
-But when you do a house flip, you want a good deal and low risk; you’re not gambling with other peoples money, you’re gambling with yours.
-So, a house that other people have persistently passed on might not be the best choice, especially in this hot market.
+When used correctly, it’s still a solid tactic.
+But when you do a house flip, you want a good deal and low risk; you’re not gambling with other people’s money; you’re gambling with yours.
+So, a house that others have persistently passed on might not be the best choice, especially in this hot market.

 2. Tax Debt

 Another trick is to look through tax records and see who is late with their property taxes.
-And once again, this does work; it’s just more work than you really need to do.
+And once again, this does work; it’s more than you need to do.

-A major issue is that it feels presumptuous; you don’t really know whether that person wants to sell their home, you just know they’re in a bad financial situation.
+A significant issue is that it feels presumptuous; you don’t know whether that person wants to sell their home, and you know they’re in a bad financial situation.
 That puts people on guard.

 And it’s time-consuming.
-There are just better ways to go about finding comparable properties for a house flip.
+There are better ways to find comparable properties for a house flip.

 3. Physical Mailers

-I actually like physical mailers like postcards as a way of growing your network and building out your brand identity.
-But try asking anyone you know how many mailers they’ve received to sell their house this year.
+I like physical mailers like postcards to grow your network and build your brand identity.
+But try asking anyone you know how many mailers they’ve received from selling their house this year.
 There’s a lot.

-There’s so many that most people, right now, just assume it’s a scam.
-I wouldn’t say you shouldn’t give out physical mailers, as I absolutely think you should.
-But they should be part of your overall marketing campaign rather than a major way to develop house flipping leads.
+There are so many that most people assume it’s a scam.
+I wouldn’t say you shouldn’t give out physical mailers, as I think you should.
+But they should be part of your overall marketing campaign rather than a significant way to develop house-flipping leads.

-As a realtor, the ideal situation is always going to be that you want people coming to you.
-That’s how you actually make a profit.
-If you can find a potential buyer or seller by simply being known and visible in your community, that’s much better.
+As a realtor, the ideal situation will always be that you want people coming to you.
+That’s how you make a profit.
+If you can find a potential buyer or seller by being known and visible in your community, that’s much better.

 But if you can’t have someone coming directly to you, you at least want them to be motivated.

 You will have the best luck in the real estate market by focusing on people who are already aggressively looking to sell.
 These people don’t need to be sold on the process.
 They’ve already made the decision.
-And with technology, you can get these people to find you online without a lot of work.
+And with technology, you can get these people to find you online without much work.